best small inflatable kayak

 Material 3-ply laminate construction with SuperStrong enhanced molecular formulation PVC

-Inflation Pressure High-pressure inflation (specific PSI not specified)
+Inflation Pressure High-pressure inflation (exact PSI not specified, but designed for rigidity and stability)

 Dimensions 10 feet x 3 feet x 1.6 feet (inflated)